lightdash/lightdash/docs/docs/references/tables.md

 Here are some other things worth mentioning about the `order_fields_by` parameter:

 - By default, `order_fields_by` is set to `label`, which means that your fields will appear in the table listed alphabetically.
-- Since metrics can be declared in multiple places within your .yml (as a dbt metric, in the model `meta` tag, under a dimension's `meta`), we force the following order on metrics if you set `order_fields_by` to `yml`:
+- Since metrics can be declared in multiple places within your .yml (as a dbt metric, in the model `meta` tag, under a dimension's `meta`), we force the following order on metrics if you set `order_fields_by` to `index`:

   - dbt metrics appear first
   - then, metrics defined in the model's `meta`